FREQUENTLY ASKED QUESTIONS

 In contrast, a bacteriostatic agent is not dosed into the fluid, but remains fixed in the solid.
 Therefore, silver-impregnated carbon is bacteriostatic but not bactericidal.
 In other words, it serves to inhibit bacterial growth on its surface, but does not guarantee the annihilation of microorganisms if they are carried by water in relatively high concentrations.

 To answer this question, it is important to understand that “flow rate” is influenced by “water pressure”.
-We understand that as a caravanner, you will encounter many different water sources at varying pressures.
 The Thirsty Nomad has been specifically designed to flow at an optimal “water to filter” contact time.
-The Thirsty Nomad “5 in 1” will flow at between 4 and 10 litres per minute depending on water pressure.
-We don’t expect that at your home or at a caravan park you will encounter any greater water pressure than 80psi.
+The Thirsty Nomad “5 in 1” will flow at between 4 and 5 litres per minute when installed in your van, after a 55psi van pump and before your hot water off take line.

-Please note, over time, your Thirsty Nomad will slow over time, that is because it is doing it’s job of removing contaminants.
+Please note, over time, your Thirsty Nomad water flow rate will slow, that is because your purifier is doing it’s job of removing contaminants.
 When the flow really starts to slow down – you know that the filter is coming to the end of it’s life.

-Our field testing provided us with the following Flow Rates:
+Our field testing team provided us with the following Flow Rates:

 @80psi – Flow Rate will be 10 Litres per minute

-@60psi – Flow Rate will be 8 Litres per minute
+@55psi – Flow Rate will be between 4 – 5 Litres per minute

 If you have installed your Thirsty Nomad permanently (after the pump) this will be a water pressure of 55psi – which is most standard caravan pumps – at this pressure, the Thirsty Nomad should flow out of your taps at around 4 litres per minute.

-The more you use your purifiers, the slower the flow rate will get over time, while this may seem frustrating, it is an indictor that the purifier has been doing it’s job in removing maximum contaminants, and it may be time for a replacement Thirsy Nomad purifier.
+The more you use your purifier, the slower the flow rate will get over time, while this may seem frustrating, it is an indictor that the purifier has been doing it’s job in removing maximum contaminants, and it may be time for a replacement Thirsy Nomad purifier.
+To get the “longevity” out of your “5 in 1” purifier we recommend that you use the Thirsty Nomad Bore Water & Sediment Pre-Filter to fill your tanks and our “5 in 1” purifier to purify your water at the point of use – inside your van, after the pump and under your sink as a dedicated drinking water purifier.

-Water is best filtered at the last possible point of use, that is why we recommend to install the Thirsty Nomad under your sink at the source of where you will obtain your drinking water or immediate after your pump, in you van if you wish to purify all of your van’s water.
-Some caravans will have a separate drinking water tap – the size of this water line is usually 1/4″.
+Water is best filtered at the last possible point of use, that is why we recommend to install the Thirsty Nomad under your sink at the source of where you will obtain your drinking and cooking water.
+Some caravans may have a separate drinking water tap – the size of this water line is usually 1/4″.
 The Thirsty Nomad can be installed into this 1/4″ line.
 Additionally, some camper trailers have a 12mm line and just one tap – the Thirsty Nomad can be installed into this 12mm line as well.
-Upon checkout select the “Permanent” option from the drop down box and you will recieve a pack of 4 push fittings: 2 x 12mm and 2 x 1/4″ (6mm).
-If you are installing the Thirsty Nomad into your van to filter all of the van’s water, we recommend that the most ideal placement of the Thirsty Nomad purifier is after the pump.
+With your Thirsty Nomad purifier you will recieve a pack of 4 push fittings: 2 x 12mm and 2 x 1/4″ (6mm).
+The most ideal placement of the Thirsty Nomad purifier is after the pump and after the hot water line junction.
 (NOTE: the Thirsty Nomad is not a simple ‘sediment’ filter, it is a water purifier that is (eliminating bacteria) from water).
-As the Thirsty Nomad 5 in 1 purifier has Ultrafiltration of 0.01 micron, it works best with the aid of the pumps pressure “pushing” the water through the purifier.
+As the Thirsty Nomad 5 in 1 purifier is highly engineered with a fine micron rating, it works best with the aid of 55psi pump pressure “pushing” the water through the purifier.

-Typically, the water pressure entering a van’s pipe system is usually around 45psi and ‘normally’, by the time the water reaches the Thirsty Nomad purifier, the pressure should be around 35psi. (there is loss of pressure going through the water pipe system).
-This would typically result in a flow rate out of your taps of between 4-6 litres per minute.
+Typically, the water pressure entering a van’s pipe system is usually around 55psi and ‘normally’, by the time the water reaches the Thirsty Nomad purifier, the pressure should be around 45psi. (there is loss of pressure going through the water pipe system).
+This would typically result in a flow rate out of your taps of between 4-5 litres per minute.
 This is usually ideal for camping and will also provide you with, not only optimal water contact time with our filter and therefore optimal contaminant removal, but also with water conservation benefits.

-The Thirsty Nomad has a 5 micron carbon fibre block and a 0.01 Ultrafiltration hollow fibre membrane unit, and finally our Quantum Disinfection media.
-Our Quantum Disinfection™ media has a disinfection rating of 6 log reduction = 99.9999% reduction and the Quantum Disinfection™ has an electrochemical micron equivalent rating of 0.001 micron.
+The Thirsty Nomad has a 5 micron carbon fibre block and a 1 micron activated media, and finally our 0.001 micron Quantum Disinfection media.
+Our Quantum Disinfection™ media has a disinfection rating of 6 log reduction = 99.9999% reduction and the Quantum Disinfection™ has an electrochemical micron rating of 0.001 micron.

 Yes, the Quantum Disinfection™ has 7 global patents.